-(2) (a) The state treasurer shall credit the moneys collected pursuant to this section to the employment support fund created in subsection (1) of this section.
-The general assembly shall appropriate the moneys in the employment support fund annually to the department of labor and employment:
+- (a) The state treasurer shall credit the moneys collected pursuant to this section to the employment support fund created in subsection (1) of this section.
+The general assembly shall appropriate the moneys in the employment support fund annually to the department of labor and employment: - (I) To be used to offset funding deficits for program administration,

-(I) To be used to offset funding deficits for program administration, including information technology initiatives, under the provisions of articles 70 to 83 of this title and to further support programs to strengthen unemployment fund solvency; and

-(II) (A) To fund labor standards, labor relations, and the Colorado works grievance procedure under the provisions of articles 1 to 6, 9, 10, 12, and 13 of this title and section 26-2-716 (3)(b), C.R.S.

-(B) (Deleted by amendment, L. 2003, p.
-2181, § 1, effective June 3, 2003.)

-(a.5) (Deleted by amendment, L. 2003, p.
-2181, § 1, effective June 3, 2003.)
+- (A) To fund labor standards, labor relations, and the Colorado works grievance procedure under the provisions of articles 1 to 6, 9, 10, 12, and 13 of this title and section 26-2-716 (3)(b), C.R.S. - (B) (Deleted by amendment, L. 2003, p.
+2181, § 1, effective June 3, 2003.) - (C) To fund the administration of article 14.4 of this title 8.
+This subsection (2)(a)(II)(C) is repealed, effective July 1, 2022. - (a.5) (Deleted by amendment, L. 2003, p.
+2181, § 1, effective June 3, 2003.) - (a.7) and (a.8) Repealed.

-(a.7) Notwithstanding any provision of this subsection (2) to the contrary, on March 5, 2003, the state treasurer shall deduct five million four hundred thousand dollars from the employment support fund and transfer such sum to the general fund.

-(a.8) Notwithstanding any provision of this subsection (2) to the contrary, on April 20, 2009, the state treasurer shall deduct five million dollars from the employment support fund and transfer such sum to the general fund.
+(a.9)

-(a.9) (I) Repealed.
+(I) Repealed.

-(II) (A) Notwithstanding any provision of this subsection (2) to the contrary, on and after July 1, 2011, 0.0004 assessed against each employer's premium under section 8-76-102.5 (3)(a) or ten million dollars of all revenue collected annually under section 8-76-102.5 (3)(a), whichever is less, shall be credited to the employment and training technology fund, also referred to in this paragraph (a.9) as the "fund", which is hereby created in the state treasury.
-Any amount collected in excess of ten million dollars under this subparagraph (II) shall be credited to the unemployment compensation fund.
-Moneys in the fund shall be used for employment and training automation initiatives established by the director of the division.
-Moneys in the fund are subject to annual appropriation by the general assembly for the purposes of this paragraph (a.9) and shall not revert to the general fund or any other fund at the end of any fiscal year.
-The moneys in the fund are exempt from section 24-75-402, C.R.S.
-If the balance of the unemployment compensation fund created in section 8-77-101 falls below one hundred million dollars, the moneys in the employment and training technology fund shall be allocated to the unemployment compensation fund.
-Once cumulative revenue to the employment and training technology fund equals one hundred million dollars, less any moneys transferred to the unemployment compensation fund, no additional moneys shall be credited to the employment and training technology fund but instead shall be allocated to the unemployment compensation fund.
-At any other time, the moneys in the employment and training technology fund may be allocated to the unemployment compensation fund at the discretion of the executive director of the department of labor and employment.
+(A) The employment and training technology fund, referred to in this subsection (2)(a.9) as the "fund", is created in the state treasury.
+Notwithstanding any provision of this subsection (2) to the contrary, on and after April 27, 2021, 0.0004 assessed against each employer's premium under section 8-76-102.5 (3)(a) shall be credited to the employment and training technology fund.
+On and after April 27, 2021, and on or before June 30, 2023, if cumulative revenue to the employment and training technology fund equals thirty-one million dollars, less any money transferred to the unemployment compensation fund, no additional money shall be credited to the employment and training technology fund but instead shall be allocated to the unemployment compensation fund.
+On and after July 1, 2023, any amount collected in a fiscal year in excess of seven million dollars under this subsection (2)(a.9)(II) shall be credited to the unemployment compensation fund.
+Money in the fund shall be used for employment and training automation initiatives established by the director of the division.
+Money in the fund is subject to annual appropriation by the general assembly for the purposes of this subsection (2)(a.9) and shall not revert to the general fund or any other fund at the end of any fiscal year.
+The money in the fund is exempt from section 24-75-402.
+At any time, the money in the employment and training technology fund may be appropriated by the general assembly to the unemployment compensation fund or allocated to the unemployment compensation fund at the discretion of the executive director of the department of labor and employment.